Take Advantage of Frontloading

 than the online (non-ebay) retailer, the ebay traffic is built in.
 The non-ebay virtual

-spend money on programs like Google Adwords to drive traffic to their venue, (along with other
+[1] to drive traffic to their venue, (along with other

 costly marketing campaigns).
-And this exspense
+And these expenses

-is fixed into the price you pay.
+are baked into the final price that you pay.

 Now let’s take this a step further, and get on with the frontloading.

-in frontloading?
+If ebay has great deals, because sellers have minimal expenses, do these sellers’s also engage in frontloading?
 The answer is yes.
 And if their overhead is lower, meaning their

-break even point is lower, than that translates into an
+break even point is lower, than that translates into

 an even lower frontloaded price.